Structs Instead of Classes

 }

-We have made some important changes here.
-By doing lower case letters, we have successfully unexported the employee
+We have made some significant changes here.
+We have successfully unexported the employee struct and prevented access from other packages by doing lower case letters.

-It’s a good practice to make all fields of an unexported struct to be unexported too unless there is a specific need to export them.
+It’s a good practice to make all fields of an unexported struct to be unexported unless there is a specific need to export them.

-Since we don’t need to access the fields of the employee
+Since we don’t need to access the fields of the employee struct anywhere outside the employee package, we have unexported all the fields too.

-Now replace the contents of main.go
+Now replace the contents of main.go with the following,

 package main